-- 3. The time, date, and location of the hearing and the contact information of the Hearing Officer assigned to hear the matter; - 4.
-Information about requesting reasonable accommodations for the hearing; - 5.
-A copy of the College's hearing rules and procedures; - 6.
-Notice of the requirement that an adviser must conduct cross examinations directly, orally, and in real time at the hearing and that if a party does not have an adviser, the College will provide one free of charge; - 7.
-Notice of the right to request that the parties be separated with the utility of technology to enable the parties to see and hear one another as needed from different rooms; - 8.
+- 1. The time, date, and location of the hearing and the contact information of the Hearing Officer assigned to hear the matter; - 2.
+Information about requesting reasonable accommodations for the hearing; - 3.
+A copy of or link to the College's hearing rules and procedures; - 4.
+Notice of the requirement that only an advisor may conduct cross-examination directly, orally, and in real time at the hearing, and that if a party does not have an advisor, the College will provide one free of charge; - 5.
+Notice of the right to request that the parties be separated with the utility of technology to enable the parties to see and hear one another as needed from different rooms; - 6.
 Notice of the right to raise a conflict of interest with the Hearing Officer in writing to the Title IX Coordinator.